 This document provides an Unanticipated Discovery Plan (UDP) that will be followed by Jordan Cove Energy Project, LP (JCEP) and Pacific Connector Gas Project, LP (PCGP) (JCEP and PCGP are collectively referred to as "Jordan Cove").
 JCEP is seeking authorization from the Federal Energy Regulatory Commission (FERC) to site, construct and operate a natural gas liquefaction and liquefied natural gas (LNG) export facility on the North Spit of Coos Bay, Oregon (LNG Terminal).
-PCGP will simultaneously be seeking an authorization from FERC to construct and operate an approximately 229-mile long, 36-inch diameter natural gas transmission pipeline from near Malin, Oregon to the LNG Terminal (the LNG Terminal and Pipeline are collectively referred to as the "Project").
-This UDP provides the procedures Jordan Cove, its personnel and consultants will follow in the event that unanticipated discoveries of historic properties, archaeological objects, archaeological sites, or human remains, funerary objects, sacred items and items of cultural patrimony are made during the construction and operation of the Project.
+PCGP will simultaneously be seeking an authorization from FERC to construct and operate an approximately 229-mile long, 36 inch diameter natural gas transmission pipeline from near Malin, Oregon to the LNG Terminal (the LNG Terminal and Pipeline are collectively referred to as the "Project").
+This UDP provides the procedures Jordan Cove, its personnel and consultants will follow in the event that unanticipated discoveries of historic properties, archaeological objects, archaeological sites, or human remains are made during the construction and operation of the Project.

 Potential unanticipated discoveries fall into two primary classes.
 The first class includes archaeological objects, materials or features such as hearths, pit features, or remains of dwellings.
-The second class consists of human remains, funerary objects, sacred items and items of cultural patrimony.
+The second class consists of human remains.
 The two classes are governed by different laws and regulations and require different treatment procedures.